influxdata/docs-v2/content/chronograf/v1.10/administration/managing-chronograf-users.md

 #### Log in and log out

-A user can log in from the Chronograf homepage using any configured OAuth 2.0 provider.
+Log in from the Chronograf homepage using any configured OAuth 2.0 provider.

 Log out by hovering over the **User {{< icon "person" >}}** in the left navigation bar and clicking **Log out**.